wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    PROTIP: The port can be changed in Run > Run With > Custom Configuration > ASP.NET Core.

-1. Switch back to the Solution pane.
+1. Switch back to the Visual Studio Solution pane.
 To do this, keep pressing command+Tab on the Mac until you see the Visual Studio icon.

    ### Edit in new branch